Agent Skill

 CLI read it, so installing there with --client codex (or --client agents) covers both at once.

-The createui skill command installs natively for these agents, and supports any other via an explicit --path.
+The createui skill command installs natively for these agents, and any other agent can be covered with an explicit --path.

 Install the skill